zephir-lang/zephir-docs/en/sa.rst

 		}
 	}

 The above example illustrates a common situation.
-The variable “a” is assigned only when “b” is equal to 10, then it’s required to use the value of this variable but it could be uninitialized.
-Zephir detects this and automatically initializes the variable to an empty string and generates a warning alerting the developer:
+The variable “a” is assigned only when “b” is equal to 10, then it’s required to use the value of this variable - but it could be uninitialized.
+Zephir detects this, automatically initializes the variable to an empty string, and generates a warning alerting the developer:

 .. code-block:: html